cecid/hermes-docs/docs/source/message_signing.rst

 | ``trustStoreType``   | The type of the keystore.
 Both PKCS12 and JKS are supported.    |
 +----------------------+-----------------------------------------------------------------+

-If asynchronous replies are enabled for the receiving partnership, the same configuration needs to be made for Hermes 2 on both sides, however the roles are reversed.
+If asynchronous replies are enabled for the receiving partnership, the same configuration needs to be made for Hermes on both sides, however the roles are reversed.

 SSL client authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-In addition to server authentication, client authentication can also be applied to Hermes 2 to achieve secure connections for message deliveries.
+In addition to server authentication, client authentication can also be applied to Hermes to achieve secure connections for message deliveries.

-Once the server authentication is complete, the receiving Hermes 2 will ask for the identity of the sending Hermes 2.
+Once the server authentication is complete, the receiving Hermes will ask for the identity of the sending Hermes.
 The sender will provide a public certificate to the receiver, which will be compared to the trusted certificates in the truststore.